SMTG-Bham/surfaxe/README.md

 Data:

 * `surfaxe-core`: Collects the core energy level from the middle of a surface slab, based on supplied bulk core atom and the list of its nearest neighbours.
-* `surfaxe-vacuum`: Collects the vacuum potential level from a LOCPOT.
+* `surfaxe-vacuum`: Collects the vacuum potential level from a VASP LOCPOT file.

-Pymatgen issues warnings whenever the hash in the POTCAR present does not match the one in their library.
+Pymatgen issues warnings whenever the hash in a VASP POTCAR present does not match the one in their library.
 Only one warning of the same type will be issued by default.
 All warnings can be suppressed completely by adding the following to your script:

 ```python
 import warnings